San Payo

 Coffee plants are protected from the wind by natural Caña India barriers—a type of cane that is resilient to climate warming and previously could not grow here due to the cold.

 The farm uses zacate (grass) as a nutrient recycling system: its deep roots bring nutrients from the subsoil to the surface.
-This practice acts as a natural mulch, reducing the need for herbicides and maintaining soil fertility.

 The farm has a new wet mill under construction.
 Pulp is collected and reused as a natural fertilizer for the coffee plants.